-UNC Emergency Responder Respirator
+UNC-Chapel Hill Emergency Responder Respirator

-This training module covers comprehensive aspects of the UNC-CH Respiratory Protection Program in accordance with the Occupational Safety and Health Administration’s (OSHA) Respiratory Protection Standard, 29 CFR 1910.134.
+This training module covers comprehensive aspects of the UNC-Chapel Hill Respiratory Protection Program in accordance with the Occupational Safety and Health Administration’s (OSHA) Respiratory Protection Standard, 29 CFR 1910.134.
 This training module was created for personnel assigned to the EHS Emergency Response Team.
 Anyone assigned to this team must be protected against potential hazards, especially when responding to chemical spills and releases, and during clean up operations on campus.
 Respiratory protection is of primary importance since inhalation is one of the major routes of exposure to chemical toxicants.

-- Understand EPA/OSHA levels of respiratory protection for hazardous material response and hazardous waste sites and understand protection controls.
+- Understand EPA/OSHA levels of respiratory protection for hazardous material response and hazardous waste sites and understand protection controls

 - Be able to discuss the importance of the Selection Process for different Types of Respirators for Emergency Response

-- Be able to demonstrate the limitations and Safety Issues with the use of negative pressure air purifying respirators;
+- Be able to demonstrate the limitations and Safety Issues with the use of negative pressure air purifying respirators

 - Be able to select, demonstrate the limitations and use of Air Purifying Respirator Filters and Chemical Cartridges